JeroenDM/template-repos/text/Alice.md

 to take out of it, and burning with curiosity, she ran across the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.

+After all this was happening, the story ended with an ending.